molindo/react-apollo-network-status/README.md

 ReactDOM.render(element, document.getElementById('root'));
 ```

-> **Note:** The current version of this library supports the latest [`@apollo/react-*` packages](https://www.apollographql.com/docs/react/migrating/hooks-migration/).
+> **Note:** The current version of this library supports the latest [`@apollo-client` package](https://www.apollographql.com/docs/react/v3.0-beta/migrating/apollo-client-3-migration/).
 If you're using an older version of React Apollo and don't want to upgrade, you can use an older version of this library (see [changelog](./CHANGELOG.md)).

 ## Returned data